 A 5K for a purpose

-The Penn State Harrisburg Student Government Association will host a 5K charity run, “It’s Bigger Than You: The 5K – A Run for a Purpose,” from 2 to 3 p.m. on Sunday April 7, on campus.
-Proceeds will go to the WE cARE food pantry and No Kid Hungry.
+As a part of the initiative, the Penn State Harrisburg SGA is hosting a 5K charity run, “It’s Bigger Than You: The 5K – A Run for a Purpose,” from 2 to 3 p.m. on Sunday April 7, on campus.
+SGA plans to donate one half of the proceeds to Penn State Harrisburg’s WE cARE food pantry and the other half to No Kid Hungry.

 A 1-mile Fun Run will take place at 2:45 p.m., just before the end of the 5K race.
 Those who register by March 22 will be guaranteed a "goody" bag and T-shirt for the run.
 To register, visit pshstudentgovernme.wixsite.com/5k1run.